The Bankrate promise

-A service contract, also called an extended warranty, is a contract that covers certain vehicle problems or repairs after the dealer’s or manufacturer’s warranty expires.
+A vehicle service contract, also called an extended warranty or auto service contract, is an optional service that covers certain vehicle problems or repairs after the dealer or manufacturer warranty expires.

 What does a service contract cover?

-Service contracts cover parts likely to break down within the warranty period.
-For example, the contract might cover repairs to major components of the vehicle, such as the engine, transmission and air conditioning, as well as roadside assistance and rental car reimbursement.
+Service contracts cover parts likely to break down outside of the warranty period.
+Repairs typically include major components of the vehicle — such as the engine, transmission and air conditioning — as well as roadside assistance and rental car reimbursement.

-Coverage varies with each provider and contract, so read through the policy before signing up.
-They usually come with a long list of exclusions, such as routine maintenance, normal wear and tear, theft and vandalism.
+Coverage varies with each provider and contract, so read the policy before signing up.
+They usually come with a long list of exclusions, such as routine maintenance, normal wear and tear, natural disasters, theft and vandalism.
 If a service isn’t listed, assume it’s not covered under the policy.

 Before buying an auto service contract, compare it against your car’s warranty to see when coverage applies and whether they overlap.

 - Auto service contracts usually kick in when the manufacturer’s warranty expires.
-These always cost extra, while warranties are baked into the car’s purchase price.
+These always cost extra and can be purchased later, while warranties are baked into the car’s purchase price.

-You might even have similar coverage through some of your other financial products.
+You might have similar coverage through some of your other financial products.
 For example, auto insurance might cover rental car expenses and roadside assistance, while your credit card might cover trip interruptions.
-If you buy an auto service contract that offers similar benefits, make sure that you’re not duplicating coverage and check how much the service contract will pay toward a claim.
+If you buy a vehicle service contract with similar benefits, verify that it doesn’t overlap with existing coverage.

 How to get the most out of your service contract